 The economizer is another important part of the steam boiler.
 It was used to heat the water supplied to the steam boiler from 20-25 degrees to 90-100 degrees.
 This was done seeking an economic benefit: the warmer the water supplied to the steam boiler, the less energy is required to warm the steam up to the proper temperature.
 The economizer itself is heated by the warm fume exiting the steam boiler.

-- VILNIUS CITY LAYOUT
+- VILNIUS CITY MODEL

-The layout of the Vilnius City Master Plan, created in 1980, depicts how architects of that time saw the development of Vilnius progressing up to the year 2000.
-Architect Augis Gučas was in charge of the layout design, while architects Algimantas Nasvytis, Vytautas Edmundas Čekanauskas, and the Lėckai family provided ideas for the vision of Vilnius.
-Construction of the layout took almost 5 months, with 9 to 14 people working on it during this period.
+The model of the Vilnius City Master Plan, created in 1980, depicts how architects of that time saw the development of Vilnius progressing up to the year 2000.
+Architect Augis Gučas was in charge of the model design, while architects Algimantas Nasvytis, Vytautas Edmundas Čekanauskas, and the Lėckai family provided ideas for the vision of Vilnius.
+Construction of the model took almost 5 months, with 9 to 14 people working on it during this period.
 The work was complicated, materials and time were lacking, and therefore the layout was not completed: the Antakalnis and Žirmūnai districts, as well as Kalvarijų street, are missing.
 Pay attention to the Neris peninsula, an ambitious water park project by the Nasvyčiai brothers.
 According to their plan, two pools – each with high-firing water fountains in the middle – had to be excavated, while a water cascade system for summer bathing was supposed to be installed on the edge of one fountain.
 The project was eventually abandoned and much later, in 1995, only the White Bridge was built.
-Most of the projects depicted in the layout remained unfulfilled.
+Most of the projects depicted in the model remained unfulfilled.

 - MURAL “ARCHITECTS”

 The mural “Architects” was created in 1983 by Rimas Jonušas, for the Vilnius Architecture Board, the current Urban Development Department.
 This was his diploma work while studying at Vilnius Academy of Arts, formerly known as the State Art Institute.
-Artists Gitenis Umbrasas, Romas Dalinkevičius, Arūnas Jonikas and others worked on painting the faces of the historical figures depicted in the mural.
+Artists Gitenis Umbrasas, Arūnas Jonikas and others worked on painting the faces of the historical figures depicted in the mural.
 The mural depicts famous architects of that time, among them: the Nasvyčiai brothers, Vytautas Brėdikis, Birutė Kasperavičienė, and Vytautas Edmundas Čekanauskas.
 The mural was moved to the Energy and Technology Museum in 2009.